ibm-cloud-docs/monitoring/infrastructure/windows.md

     Where

-    `ENDPOINT` is the Sysdig collector endpoint.
-To see the list of endpoints, see [Sysdig collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).
+    `ENDPOINT` is the monitoring collector endpoint.
+To see the list of endpoints, see [collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

-    `sysdig-apikey` is the file that contains the **Sysdig Monitor API Token**.
+    `monitoring-apikey` is the file that contains the **Monitor API Token**.
 Notice that the file name does not have an extension.
-For more information about how to get the API token, see [Getting the Sysdig API token](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-api_token#api_token_get).
+For more information about how to get the API token, see [Getting the API token](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-api_token#api_token_get).

     For example, the completed version of the prometheus.yml could look like :